cpjobling/eglm03-textbook/_build/04/0/intro.md

 $$\begin{equation}D_{\mathrm{P}}(s)=K_{\mathrm{prop}}\end{equation}$$
-This type of compensation can be used when dynamic compensation is not needed to achieve the required steday-state acuracy and transient performance.
+This type of compensation can be used when dynamic compensation is not needed to achieve the required steady-state acuracy and transient performance.
 In general, larger values of poportional gain reduce steady-state errors and rise times but tend to increase the size and number of overshoots and setting time.